bespinian/blog/content/posts/jms-to-kafka-the-galactic-transition-chronicles/index.md

 ### High Performance
 Apache Kafka is characterized by high performance under heavy load.
-It supports scaling out of producers, consumers, and brokers to handle large message streams while maintaining subsecond message latency.
+It supports scaling out of producers, consumers, and brokers to handle large message streams while preserving subsecond message latency.

 ### Platform Features
 The Apache Kafka project includes APIs and libraries for stream processing and data migration.